 Please see our guidance notes before making an application.
 Apply for a discount

-• Please tell us if your circumstances change, within 21 days, as this may affect your discount.
-If you don't tell us you may have to pay a penalty.
+- Please tell us about any changes in your circumstances within 21 days.
+Changes could affect your discount.
+If you don't let us know, you could be fined or taken to court.